skeeto/skeeto.github.com/_posts/2012-12-17-Elisp-Weak-References.markdown

 (make-hash-table :weakness 'value)
 {% endhighlight %}

-Oddly, Elisp lacks funtionality to use weak references more generally.
+Oddly, Elisp lacks functionality to use weak references more generally.
 Fortunately [this can be fixed][weak-ref]!

 {% highlight cl %}